raphCode/master-thesis-muzero/theory.typ

 The !nn $f_theta_i$ is trained on samples $(s, pi, z)$ drawn from the latest selfplay !gs.
 Random rotations and reflections of the input image to the !nn are used to provide data augmentation.
-Mean-squared error and cross-entropy is used to align the !net's !preds
+Mean-squared error and cross-entropy is used to align the !net !preds
 $(p, v) = f_theta_i (s)$ with the search !probs $pi$ and !g outcome $z$, respectively.
 Specifically, the !net is optimized using gradient descent on the loss !fn
 $ l = (z - v)^2 - pi "log" p + c norm(theta)^2 $